Beta-ketothiolase deficiency (BKT)

 This condition is also known by several other names: ketone utilization disorder, mitochondrial acetoacetyl-CoA thiolase deficiency, T2 deficiency, 2-alpha-methyl-3-hydroxybutyricacidemia, 3-alpha-ketothiolase deficiency, 3-alpha-ktd deficiency, 3-alpha-oxothiolase deficiency, B-ketothiolase deficiency alpha-methylacetoacetic aciduria, 3-Ketothiolase deficiency, MAT deficiency, 3-methylhydroxybutyric academia, mitochondrial 2-methylacetoacetyl-CoA thiolase deficiency - potassium stimulated, BKD.

 For more information about Beta-ketothiolase deficiency, visit Baby's First Test: Beta-ketothiolase deficiency and Screening, Technology, and Research in Genetics (STAR-G): Beta ketothiolase deficiency.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.